liferay/clay/clayui.com/content/docs/components/css-application-bar.md

 </div>
 </div>

-<div class="clay-site-alert alert alert-info">Check the <a href="https://liferay.design/lexicon">Lexicon</a> <a href="https://liferay.design/lexicon/satellite-components/navigation/">Application Bar Pattern</a> for a more in-depth look at the motivations and proper usage of this component.</div>

 <div class="clay-site-alert alert alert-warning">
     Bootstrap 4 doesn't support Dropdown Menu's with Popper.js positioning inside Navbars.
 They align them manually via CSS classes.
 See <a href="/docs/components/drop-down.html#alignment">Dropdown Alignment</a>.